Suffolk Golf Union

 Suffolk Golf Union takes it’s responsibilities to the children participating in golf within the County, affiliated premises and within the representative County Junior system very carefully, and has produced the following Safeguarding Policy and underpinning procedures in order to set out the standards SGU wishes to uphold in providing activities for children and safeguarding the welfare of children in our care.

-SGU is a member of the English Golf Union and our professional coaching staff are members of the Professional Golfers’ Association.
+SGU is a member of England Golf and our professional coaching staff are members of the Professional Golfers’ Association.
 SGU recognises the policies of these Governing Bodies, as set in out in Guidelines for Safeguarding Children in Golf.

 The primary responsibility will always be the safety of the child (and other siblings).
 In an emergency, the police should be contacted via 999.

 Referrers should record the nature of the concern or allegation as soon as practicable after it has been identified or disclosed, using the child’s own words.
 A child who has disclosed abuse should not be interviewed by anyone other than trained staff from the Local Authority and the police in the first instance.

 Depending on the nature of the concern or allegation, the SGU Junior Welfare Officer should be contacted so advice can be provided and further referral to the National Governing Body may be considered.